NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 ### Step 1: Download your data

 NCBI hosts a FTP that you can use to download genomes, transcriptomes, blast databases or even the raw reads that were used in papers.
 Visit the FTP at ftp://ftp.ncbi.nlm.nih.gov.
-Read about how to use `wget` to download directly from an FTP at https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/GetRawData.md or by using the `man` program.
+Read about how to use `wget` to download directly from an FTP at https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/GetRawData.md or by using the `man` program. **Remember when reading manuals text that is bracketed with square brakets `[ ]` is optional and diamond brakets `< >` represents user specified input (e.g. a filename)**.

 ```javascript
 "Run your own command to create a directory named `hw1` in your home directory."